Image 1 of 2

 Temsüyanger Longkumer is a multimedia artist whose artistic practice spans video, sculpture, site-specific installation, printmaking and painting.
 Profoundly influenced by his upbringing in Nagaland, Northeast India, his work explores - in his words - ‘the socio-cultural traditions in ethnic societies, and the correlation between communities in the microbial world and our own.’

-This framed limited edition linocut is part of a new series of prints by the artist.
-In Temsuyanger’s words, it is inspired by ‘the biblical story of the burning bush - the bush that was on fire but not consumed’.
+This framed limited edition linocut is part of a series which, in Temsuyanger’s words, it is inspired by ‘the biblical story of the burning bush - the bush that was on fire but not consumed’.
 It’s vibrant palette pays homage to the Amaranthus species, a group of short-lived plants known for their deep red colour.